ansys/pyansys/README.rst

 =======
 Welcome to the PyAnsys Project!

-The PyAnsys project is a collection of Python packages to enable using Ansys products through Python.
+The PyAnsys project is a collection of Python packages to enable the use of Ansys products through Python.

 This project originated as a single package, ``pyansys``, and has been